omahs/imx-docs/sdks-core-sdk-ts_versioned_docs/version-1.0.0-beta.3/core-sdk-migration-guide.md

 keywords: [imx-dx]
 ---

-# Core SDK Migration Guide
+# Core SDK migration guide

 ## Learn how to migrate to the Core Typescript SDK